 - Fashion: Clothing designers, bridal, couture, millinery, fancy dress

 Homestay families are carefully screened and provide good, affordable accommodation, offering you the opportunity to develop your independence and social skills by participating in family, community, cultural and recreational activities.
 Many cherish their homestay experience as one of the most rewarding aspects of the London program experience and remain lifelong friends with their homestay family.
 Your homestay family will provide furnished accommodation with linens plus seven breakfasts (self help) and four dinners per week in addition to two weekly washloads of laundry.
 Normally, two students are housed together in single or double bedrooms.
-You can choose to be housed alone.
-All requests (i.e., dietary, allergies, medical, preferences) are taken into consideration.
+All requests (i.e., dietary, allergies, medical) are taken into consideration.
+Please note that roommate requests cannot be accommodated.
 You will live in the London suburbs experiencing the typical London commute of between 45-75 minutes each way.
 Accommodation ranges from a bedroom in an apartment to terraced, semi-detached, or detached houses with easy access to shopping centers, libraries, parks and leisure and sports facilities.

 Dates and Deadlines